Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: The Boltzmann equation in BQFT method

 To obtain the pressure from the total friction force density, we only need to integrate this equation in the $z$-direction and sum up all particles:

-where $a$ in the summation index represents all particles in the fluid and $\Delta[f(x)]^{x=a}_{x=b}=f(a)-f(b)$.
-Let us discuss the physical means of this equation.
-We can rewrite this equation using the back-reaction pressure and the energy-momentum tensor of the fluid to see that.
-Then one will find that
+where $a$ in the summation index represents all particles in the fluid, index $s/h$ represents the position of the symmetry/broken vacuum~\footnote{In general, the position of symmetry/broken vacuum can be taken to be $-\infty/\infty$.}, and $\Delta[f(x)]^{x=a}_{x=b}=f(a)-f(b)$.
+Let us discuss the physical meaning of this equation.
+To this end, it is useful to rewrite Eq.~(\ref{Fric}) in terms of the back-reaction process and fluid energy-momentum tensor.
+The LHS as

-where we identified the $F_{fric}^{Bubble}/A$ as the friction pressure acting on the bubble.
-The minus in the last term of the above equation is generated because the force acting on the bubble has the same magnitude but opposite direction from the force acting on the particle(the RHS of Eq.\eqref{Fric}).
+where we have identified $F^\mathrm{fric}_\mathrm{Bubble}/A$ as the friction pressure acting on the bubble.
+The minus sign on the RHS of Eq.~(\ref{rbae}) is introduced because the force acting on the bubble has the same magnitude but opposite direction from the force acting on the particle (the RHS of Eq.\eqref{Fric}).
 The above equation tells us that the friction pressure provided by the bubble wall, which contains both classical force and force brought by the background field dependent scattering process, causes the energy-momentum change of fluid.

 Now we demonstrate that the collision term of Eq.\eqref{eq:BE2} is the momentum transfer between the particle and bubble in the scattering process.
 We start from the definition of the momentum transfer by a microscopic process: the transfer of momentum flux current times the probability that generates those momentum transfer: